5 Huge Snacking Trends (2023)

 SnackSurprise works on much the same premise.
 Founded in 2019, the UK company has curated collections from the likes of Spain, Denmark, and South Korea.

 The startup uses an influencer marketing strategy.
-Which has helped produce 413K views on the #SnackSurprise TikTok hashtag.
+Which has helped produce 3.6 million views on the #SnackSurprise TikTok hashtag.
 In a SocialPubli study, marketers ranked food as the industry with the second-most potential for influencer growth (behind only beauty).

-The business has rapidly grown to a 28-employee company, turning over $39.3M each year.
+The business has rapidly grown to a 40-employee company, turning over $20 million each year.

-Bokksu has seen strong search growth over the past 5 years.
+"Bokksu" has seen strong search growth (169%) over the past 5 years.

 Tanoshi Me Box is another subscription box that brings Japanese flavors to a global market.

 SeoulBox is looking to do something similar for Korean snack food.

 Searches for “plant-based diet” have increased 45% over 5 years.

 “Plant-based” is a term slapped on a growing number of snack products.